 Eligibility

-To qualify, you need to have been paying or credited with National Insurance contributions for the past two to three years.
+To qualify for New Style ESA, you need to have been paying or credited with National Insurance contributions for the past two to three years.

-This means that for the 2025/26 tax year, you need to have been earning at least £125 a week, £542 a month or £6,500 a year.
+This means that for the 2026/27 tax year, you need to have earned at least £125 a week, £542 a month or £6,500 a year.
 For previous years the rates are slightly lower.

 How to check your National Insurance contributions